jaantoots/bridgeview/README.md

 # Generate synthetic data with semantic labels

-Bridgeview provides scripts to render visual, semantic and depth data using [Blender].
+Bridgeview provides scripts to render visual, semantic and depth images using [Blender].
 It was developed to generate synthetic data for training neural networks on images of bridges (but could probably be extended to other types of models) for semantic segmentation.

-- Data is generated using `generate.py`
-- Configuration files are required for data generation
+- Generate data with `generate.py` (requires configuration files)
 - Add trees randomly or from a file using `treegrow.py`

 The `render` package provides the plumbing methods using Blender.
-Main functionality is rendering the visual, semantic and depth scenes as implemented in `render/render.py`.
+Main functionality is rendering the visual, semantic and depth data.
 Additional useful modules for quickly defining labels and multiple textures for objects and procedural modifications are provided.

 ## Overview